 This actuated prism map was created by Alessandro Masserdotti in the OpenDot Fablab in Milan, Italy, for the SOD16 meeting and invites people explicitly to Touch That Data.
 OpenDot Fablab (Milan) project with Arduino and 3D printing visualizes regional statistics changing the height of each region.
 In the picture there's the building count from the regional extracts.
 Sources: Open streetmap wiki, 2016.
 Video from a demo at OSMIT […]

 This data sculpture depicts a map of housing prices in San Francisco.
 It’s a map of the city, torn at the seams.
 The height of each area represents the average price per square foot for recent home sales.
 Where neighboring areas are close in value they are connected, but if neighboring areas are too far from each other I allow them to split, tearing the […]

-Kellyann Geurts, a PhD student at Monash University, gives physical shape to thoughts by turning EEG data into solid objects.
+Kellyann Geurts and In Dae Hwang, Monash University, give physical shape to thoughts by turning EEG data into solid objects.
 During three public events at Melbourne in 2016, she placed a mobile EEG device on volunteers and asked them to think of a memory or emotion of their choice.
-Their EEG output was translated in real time into a 3D shape they could see on […]
+Their EEG output was translated in real time into a 3D shape they could see on a […]

 Tangible data visualization of green areas and water in Berlin.
 "Green Berlin" is a living map showing parks and forests in Berlin.
 The green areas on the wooden map are laser cut, with moss growing through the holes.
 Source: Sebastian Meier, Green Berlin